 Geodesic and Semi-Geodesic Tents

-Yes, there are 4 Persons, 6 persons and even multiple room tents
+Yes, there are 4 Persons, 6 people, and even multiple-room tents

 Tips for Buying a Camping Tent